ScaleupConsulting/useSharedState/readme.md

 ```

+# Best Practices

+- To make the Shared State easier to debug, there should be only <span style="color:#FA2D48">one</span> component responsible for setting the state.

-## Examples
+# Examples

-More examples can be found at [Examples](https://github.com/ScaleupConsulting/useSharedState-examples) repository.
+More examples can be found at [useSharedState-examples](https://github.com/ScaleupConsulting/useSharedState-examples) repository.